 A fourth conviction can result if a driver has a BAC over 0.02%.
 Jail is from 60 days to six years.
 The fine is $600 – $10,000.
 Safe Streets option might be available.
 License revocation is one to three years after release.

-If anyone under age 16 was in the vehicle, prison is for at least 120 days.
-However, it could be for up to 12 years.
+If anyone under age 16 was in the vehicle, jail is for at least 120 days.
+But it could be for up to 12 years.
 The fine is $1,200-20,000.
-Revocation is for two to three years after prison.
+Revocation is for two to three years after jail.
 After license re-issue, the state requires an IID or 24/7 sobriety program for one to three years.
 Of course, the offender pays all such costs.

-The U.S. Constitution grants drivers the right to decline taking breathalyzer tests.
-However, Wisconsin punishes those who use their right.
+The U.S. Constitution grants drivers the right to decline taking breath tester.
+But Wisconsin punishes those who use their right.
 The state suspends their driving license, fines them, and sometimes jails them.

-Importantly, punishments do not apply to refusing a field sobriety test.
+Yet punishments do not apply to refusing a field sobriety test.
 These tests are highly unreliable.
-In fact, 30% of people with a BAC of 0.00% fail them under ideal conditions.
+In fact, 30% of people with a BAC of 0.00% fail them under ideal indoor conditions.
 That is, about one of three completely sober people fail them.